hhuebert/sobotify/README.md

 * Unzip the sobotify-main.zip file
 * Copy the unpacked sobotify-main folder to a permanent location (i.e. where it can stay, as this will be the installatione location), for example copy it to your home directory, such as C:\Users\MyName\sobotify-main
-* go into the sobotify-main\sobotify\scripts folder
+* go into the sobotify top folder
-* Double-Click the file
+* double click the file

       install.bat

    to automatically download and install all required tools and packages.
 It downloads several other project and tools (miniconda, Mosquitto, VOSK, FFMPEG, pybullet, qibullet, Python SDK for Pepper/NAO (pynaoqi),...).
    Please check their licenses before installation and usage.
-You can find the corresponding download URLs in [install.bat](scripts/install.bat) and Python package (PyPi) names in [requirements.txt](requirements.txt). pybullet is downloaded from the conda package repository (conda-forge)
+You can find the corresponding download URLs in [install.bat](install.bat) and Python package (PyPi) names in [requirements.txt](requirements.txt). pybullet is downloaded from the conda package repository (conda-forge)

 ## One-Click-Testing

-The batch files in the "sobotify/scripts" folder can be used to test the tools easily.
+The batch files in the "sobotify/example" folder can be used to test the tools easily.

-* To create the robot control files drag&drop a video file on:
+* To create the robot control files **drag&drop** a video file on:
   (You might want to adjust the language in the batch file beforehand)

       analyze_video.bat

-* After creating the robot control files you play them on Pepper by drag&drop of the video file (or any file with the same same) on:
+* After creating the robot control files you play them on an a robot by **drag&drop** of the video file (or any file with the same name) on:
-(You might want to adjust the language and the Pepper IP address in the batch file beforehand)
+(You might want to adjust the language and the robot IP address in the batch file beforehand)

       play_stickman.bat

-* After creating the robot control files you play them on Pepper by drag&drop of the video file (or any file with the same same) on:
-(You might want to adjust the language and the Pepper IP address in the batch file beforehand)
+  or

       play_pepper.bat

-* Start the example app "debate partner" by double-clicking the following batch fil :
+* Start the example app "debate partner" by **double-clicking** the following batch fil :
 (You might want to adjust the robot name, robot IP address, the keyword, language or sound device in the batch file beforehand)

       start_debate_partner.bat